pjaudiomv/cc-food-truck/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

+**CC Food Truck** is a plugin designed to fetch food truck data from a Google Spreadsheet and display it on your website.

 == Description ==

 **CC Food Truck** is a plugin designed to fetch food truck data from a Google Spreadsheet and display it on your website.